dtjohnson/xlsx-populate/README.md

 [![Dependency Status](https://david-dm.org/dtjohnson/xlsx-populate.svg)](https://david-dm.org/dtjohnson/xlsx-populate)

 # xlsx-populate
 Node.js module to populate Excel XLSX templates.
-This module does no parse Excel workbooks.
+This module does not parse Excel workbooks.
 There are [good modules](https://github.com/SheetJS/js-xlsx) for this already.
 The purpose of this module is to open existing Excel XLSX workbook templates that have styling in place and populate with data.

 ## Installation